 Unfortunately, when your child is suffering with severe itchy skin, topical steroids are often relied on for temporarily relief.
 This is understandable, as we all want a quick and easy solution to eczema and the itchiness and poor sleep that can result.

 As a parent you need to decide what is best for your child.
-As a nutritionist that has worked with hundreds of eczema patients over the last decade, I recommend to my patients a more holistic approach - a nutritious diet that is specific for preventing eczema and dermatitis, The Eczema Diet.
-Supplements are also essential as nutritional deficiencies can cause or contribute to eczema and I prescribe SKIN FRIEND which I developed ten years ago for my daughter who is now eczema-free.
+As a nutritionist that has worked with hundreds of eczema patients over the last decade, I recommend to my patients a more holistic approach - a nutritious diet that is specific for preventing eczema and dermatitis, the Eczema Diet.
+Supplements are also essential as nutritional deficiencies can cause or contribute to eczema and I prescribe Skin Friend AM and PM which I developed ten years ago for my daughter who is now eczema-free.

 Karen Fischer is an Australian nutritionist who specialises in eczema, and she is the author of five health books including The Eczema Diet and the award-winning book The Healthy Skin Diet.
-Karen has worked with hundreds of eczema patients and she currently works at the Eczema Life Clinic in Sydney, Australia.
+Karen has worked with hundreds of eczema patients at the Eczema Life Clinic in Sydney, Australia.